 - Umbrella arrangements.
 We cannot use the high earning contractors’ criteria to consider applications from customers using an umbrella company arrangement.
 Under these circumstances we would consider an application under our standard self-employed policy.

 Credit scoring is a statistical tool used to assess an applicant for credit facilities and ranks applicants by probability of default.
-All applicants will be assessed using credit score and credit reference information (using one or more of the Credit Reference Agencies (CRAs), in addition to one or more of the following:
+All applicants will be assessed using credit score and credit reference information obtained from Equifax in addition to one or more of the following:

 - Information supplied as part of the application process.